Newsletter Subscribe

 Baby

 Richmond makes its way onto Melbourne’s booming pizza scene with Baby, a sleek and sexy take on the classic Italian dining joint.
-Owned by the folks behind Chin Chin (aka the city’s most popular restaurant), their seasonal menu goes big with over twenty pizzas to choose from – each made up of primo ingredients like lovingly handmade mozzarella and crisp prosciutto cotto.
+Owned by the team behind Chin Chin, the seasonal menu boasts over twenty pizzas, each crafted with premium ingredients like house-made mozzarella and crispy prosciutto cotto.
+It’s a place where tradition meets innovation, offering a fresh take on timeless Italian flavours.

 631-633 Church Street, Richmond

-Looking for more Italian cuisine inspo?
-Once you have checked out all the best pizza restaurants in Melbourne, be sure to sip and taste your way through our favourite Negroni bars and even best new restaurants for 2023
+Looking for more cuisine inspo?
+Once you’ve tried the best pizza in Melbourne, be sure to sip and taste your way through our favourite cocktail bars and find a new favourite at the best new restaurants for 2025